Starting your visit to Croatia in Zagreb and planning on renting a car in Zagreb to visit the rest of the country?

 Roads in Croatia are in excellent condition.
 You don’t need to worry about bumpy roads, missing safety guards (although that can happen occasionally), or dirt roads.
 Croatian roads are great.

-A multi-lane highway connects Zagreb with basically entire Croatia:
+A multi-lane highway connects Zagreb with basically the entire of Croatia:

-- A3 highway connects Zagreb with Slavonia to the east and border with Serbia (this is the oldest highway in Croatia);
+- A3 highway connects Zagreb with Slavonia to the east, all the way to the Croatian-Serbian border (this is the oldest highway in Croatia);

-- A2 connects Zagreb with Slovenian border at Macelj
+- A2 connects Zagreb with the Croatian-Slovenian border at Macelj

-- A4 connects Zagreb with Varazdin and further with Hungarian border
+- A4 connects Zagreb with Varazdin and further with the Croatian-Hungarian border

 - A6 goes west connecting Zagreb with Rijeka and further with Istria; and finally

-- A1 connects Zagreb with Dalmatia (multi-lane highway goes south to Metkovic and Ploce, but unfortunately not yet all the way to Dubrovnik)
+- A1 connects Zagreb with Dalmatia (a multi-lane highway goes south to Metkovic and Ploce, but unfortunately not yet all the way to Dubrovnik)

-Scenery along the roads is breathtaking.
+The scenery along the roads is breathtaking.
 Croatia is so beautiful that it would be a shame not to take a road trip.
-Our favorite drives are in Zagorje, just north of Zagreb; the Istrian interior, then our absolutely favorite drive along the coastal road D8 between Split and Dubrovnik; and drives on the south slopes of Peljesac peninsula.
+Our favorite drives are in Zagorje, just north of Zagreb; the Istrian interior, then our absolutely favorite drive along the coastal road D8 between Split and Dubrovnik; and drives on the south slopes of the Peljesac peninsula.

 Croatia is small.
-In fact, from Zagreb to Split is less than 4-hour drive, 2.5 hours to Istria, and to Dubrovnik just over 6 hours (depending on a queue at the border crossing in Neum).
+In fact, from Zagreb to Split is less than a 4-hour drive, 2.5 hours to Istria, and to Dubrovnik just over 6 hours.

 More than 20 Zagreb car rental companies have an office at Zagreb airport and many also have it in Zagreb downtown.

-Rental cars in Zagreb airport have some advantages over car rental in Zagreb downtown.
+Taking rental cars in Zagreb airport has some advantages over renting a car in Zagreb downtown.

 Those who plan to hit the road immediately, and head directly to the coast will be better off taking a car rental in Zagreb airport than downtown.

-For the first-time visitors to Zagreb who don’t know the town well, it might be more convenient to rent car in Zagreb airport than in town.
-You don’t want to lose your time in Zagreb looking for a car rental Zagreb.
+For first-time visitors to Zagreb who don’t know the town well, it might be more convenient to rent a car at Zagreb airport than in town.
+You don’t want to lose your time in Zagreb looking for an office where to rent a car in Zagreb.

-There is a belief that car hire is usually more expensive at the airport than in downtown.
-It might happen when you are booking on arrival directly at the counter, but if you book in advance you should pay the same price for the same car regardless of your preferred pick up location.
+There is a belief that car hire is usually more expensive at the airport than downtown.
+It might happen when you are booking on arrival directly at the counter, but if you book in advance you should pay the same price for the same car regardless of your preferred pick-up location.

-But also, many car rental companies, have less cars available in winter, because they take many cars on leasing just for couple of months.
-This is the reason that in winter, while prices are generally lower, you won’t find super-cheap deals like you might expect.
+But also, many car rental companies, have fewer cars available in winter, because they lease many cars just for a couple of months.
+This is the reason that in winter, while prices are generally lower, you won’t find super-cheap deals as you might expect.

 Prices change dynamically with the demand.
-The less cars car rental company has available, the higher the price.
+The fewer cars car rental company has available, the higher the price.

-The best place to shop for your car rental Zagreb is through Rentalcars.com.
-The site is user-friendly, but it also aggregates offer from different car rental companies in Zagreb in one place.
+The best place to shop for your car rental in Zagreb is through Rentalcars.com.
+The site is user-friendly, but it also aggregates offers from different car rental companies in Zagreb in one place.

-On their site you can easily compare prices and availability of many car rentals companies.
+On their site, you can easily compare prices and availability of many car rental companies.
 Their filter options give you a chance to narrow your search down in accordance with your preferences: automatic or manual transmission, supplier, number of seats, etc.

 Extras fees per day: